Water Ways: Stream Ecology and Monitoring

 What better way to learn about stream ecology and water pollution than to collect and identify the fascinating insects, crayfish, and shrimp-like scuds living in streams?
 ICPRB provides presentations, hands-on activities, and resources to help teachers (middle through high school classes) start stream ecology or monitoring programs.
 The presentations can be done as a series or as stand-alone lessons.

-Bilingual lessons in English and Spanish are available here.
+Bilingual lessons in English and Spanish are available on the Bilingual Materials page.

 Overview: Introducing Stream Monitoring